inflearn logo

 This book is a must-read for any developer looking to push the performance of relational databases to the limit with JAVA applications.

-Vlad has distilled his vast experience into an easy-to-read book, and it is a must-read for anyone working with JPA or Hibernate.
+Vlad has distilled his vast experience into an easy-to-read book, and it is a must-read if you work with JPA or Hibernate.

 Notes before taking the course